 2-3 local firm green tomatoes, thick sliced

 Dip each slice of tomato first into the flour, then eggs, then bread crumbs.
 The secret is to allow the battered and breaded green tomatoes to rest on a wire rack, for at least a minute or two before you fry.
-This time allows the egg, flour and bread crumbs to firm up around the tomato and create a bond that will not come off in the hot oil.
-To fry the breaded green tomatoes traditionally, Heat about ½ inch of oil in a sauté pan or frying pan using wooden spoon test
+This time allows the egg, flour and bread crumbs to firm up around the tomato.
+It creates a bond that will not come off in the hot oil.
+To fry the breaded green tomatoes traditionally, Heat about ½ inch of oil in a sauté pan or frying pan using my infamous wooden spoon test

 To test to see if the oil is hot enough for frying, place a wooden spoon in the pan of oil.
 As the oil heats, little bubbles will form around the edge of the spoon just as they would if a piece of food were in the pan frying – when you see the little bubbles, the oil is hot enough to fry.